 Over the years, my career path has taken many twists and turns including graphic design, writing, photography and social media.

 Going freelance also gave me more time to explore my creative side.
-I’ve always had a fascination with geometric patterns.
+I’ve had a fascination with geometric patterns since seeing the mosaics at Fishbourne Roman Villa, when I was a girl.
 At art college, my thesis was on the history of Celtic abstract design but it was many years later, while travelling in Asia, that I first came across mandalas.
 Now, much of my artwork revolves around mandalas, both drawing them myself and teaching others.

 If you’d like to get in touch you can contact me at email@example.com